ShrikeBin/Native-Language-Identification-Author-Profiling/Training/DATA/README.md

 - **Pandas**: Data manipulation, filtering, and aggregation.
 - **fastparquet**: Converted CSVs to Parquet for faster I/O.
 - **spaCy (large model)**: NER and NLP tasks, differentiating spam, promotional content, and genuine emails in the massive Enron dataset.
+- **Distilbert Tokenizer**: Used to normalize token amount in data (etc make distribution of tokens among examples plausible, split examles with more than 256 tokens, combine examples with 10 tokesn to reach at least 50 etc.)
 ---